matomo-org/developer-documentation/docs/generated/2.14.0-rc2/Piwik/Url.md

 Converts an array of parameters name => value mappings to a query string.

+Values must already be URL encoded before you call this function.

 #### Signature

 -  It accepts the following parameter(s):